Katie Stals, DVMVeterinarian

 Dr. Salkovitz has many years of experience with large and small animals, making him very valuable to our practice.
 Dr. Salkovtiz earned his Bachelor of Science from the University of Vermont, his Masters of Science from Colorado State University, and his Veterinary Medical Doctorate from the University of Pennsylvania.
 He currently resides in Lee with his wife and many animals.
 He has a passion for veterinary medicine and chiropractic work.

 Starting with an interest in horse back riding, animals big and small became a passion for Kori's.
 Kori intends to further her learning here at Cocheco striving to become a technician.
-She has many pets including an off the track thoroughbred named King Palance, a Pitbull mix named Paison and a terrier mix named Ripley, two cats named Atlas and Opal, and a rat named Peanut.
-In her free time she enjoys riding King, spending time with friends and family, and bringing Paison swimming.
+She has many pets including a Pitbull mix named Paison, a terrier mix named Ripley, a chocolate lab named Wren, a black lab named Sparrow and 3 cats named Atlas, Opal and Grimm.
+In her free time she enjoys spending time with friends and family, and bringing/competing her dogs in Dock diving.

 Sammy is a recent graduate from Great Bay Community College where she received her Associate's Degree in Veterinary Technology.
-She owns a Blue Heeler mix named Boo, whom she loves very much.
-In her spare time she enjoys hiking with her dog, dancing and horse back riding at the barn with her favorite horse named Lucky.
+She owns a Blue Heeler mix named Boo, and a cat named Dobby, whom she loves very much.
+In her spare time she enjoys hiking with her dog, hanging out with friends, and driving her car to the beach.
 Growing up she always dreamed of taking care of animals so she decided to make that dream come true.

-Trish brings over 15 years of experience in the veterinary field.
+Trish brings over 25 years of experience in the veterinary field.
 Traveling all over the country working various positions in veterinary hospitals gives her a diverse background to draw from.
-A certified trainer and rider Trish currently owns two Percheron Mares she has trained to ride and drive.
+A certified trainer and rider Trish currently owns Three Percheron Mares she has trained to ride and drive.
 She also has a Standard Poodle named Royal.
-During the winter months Trish can be seen competing with her horses at the Northeast Ski Joring races in NH and Canada.

 After growing up on his family's mid-west farm, Dr. Myhre has continued to build on his knowledge of horses.
 Graduating from the Minnesota College of Veterinary Medicine and completing his Large Animal/Surgery internship at Colorado College of Veterinary Medicine, and a two-year residency at Cornell University, he launched his career as a surgeon (and later, hospital director), leading the Rochester/Myhre Equine Clinic to the forefront of veterinary medicine.